kerimoyle/libcellml-tutorials/tutorials/combine2020/createGateModel.rst

     - we need to specify the connections between variables; and
     - we need to permit external connections on the variables.

+This is the reason for the second internal component, the *parameters* component.

+.. container:: dothis

+    **6.c** Create a component which will store the hard-coded values for initialisation.
+    Name it "gateParameters", and add it to the top-level gate component as a sibling of the gateEquations component.

 .. container:: useful

     **Useful functions**

-    :api:`Component class<Component>`

-    - addVariable

     :api:`Variable class<Variable>`

-    - create
-    - setUnits
     - setInitialValue
     - addEquivalence

+    :api:`Component class<Component>`

+    - variable

+    :api:`Model class<Model>`

+    - component

 .. container:: dothis

-    **3.c** Create a component which will store the hard-coded values for initialisation.
-    Name it "gateParameters", and add it to the top-level gate component as a sibling of the gateEquations component.

-.. container:: dothis

-    **3.d** Create appropriate variables in this component, and set their units.
+    **6.d** Create appropriate variables in this component, and set their units.
-    Use the :code:`setInitialValue` function to initialise them.
+    Use the :code:`setInitialValue` function to initialise the variables.
+    **TODO** What values to give?

 .. container:: toggle